-This pamphlet is intended primarily to assist non-lawyers with the basic procedural steps that must be followed when filing an appeal in the Delaware Supreme Court.
-This pamphlet is not legal advice and should not be cited as legal authority.
-The information in this pamphlet is not intended to replace the Supreme Court Rules but should be used in conjunction with the Rules.
-Litigants also may want to consult the Court’s Internal Operating Procedures ("IOP's").
-These can be found in the Delaware Rules Annotated.
+This guide is intended to help non-lawyers with filing an appeal in the Delaware Supreme Court.
+This guide is not legal advice and should not be cited as legal authority.
+The information in this guide does not replace the Supreme Court Rules but should be used with the Rules.
+Litigants also may want to consult the Court’s Internal Operating Procedures.
+These are found in the Delaware Rules Annotated.

-This pamphlet reflects the Supreme Court Rules in effect as of March 1, 2001.
-The Rules are always subject to change without notice.
-Therefore, you should consult the Rules for any changes.
+This guide reflects the Supreme Court Rules in effect as of today.
+The Rules are always subject to change, making it important that you are using the most up to date version of the Rules.
 You may call the Supreme Court Clerk’s Office if you have a specific question about how to file your papers with the Court.
-Although our staff will try to help answer your procedural questions, you must remember that employees of the Supreme Court are not permitted to give legal advice or make specific recommendations to you on how you should pursue your claims on appeal or defend against an appeal.
+Although our staff will try to answer your questions, you must remember that employees of the Supreme Court are not permitted to give legal advice or make specific recommendations on how you should pursue your claims on appeal or defend against an appeal.

 Appeal.
-A review by the Delaware Supreme Court of what happened in the court below to determine whether any mistakes occurred and, if so, whether the party who filed the appeal is entitled to have the decision of the court below reversed.
+A review by the Delaware Supreme Court of what happened in the trial court to determine whether any mistakes occurred and, if so, whether the decision should be changed and the party who filed the appeal is entitled to a remedy.

 Appellant.
-A party who appeals from a decision of the court below.
+A party who appeals from a decision of the trial court.

 Appellee.
 A party against whom an appeal is taken and who responds to that appeal.

 Court en banc.
-The Delaware Supreme Court en banc consists of a quorum of the Court, which means all five Justices.
-If a Justice has conflict of interest, a former Justice or an active State Judge will be assigned to complete a quorum.
+The Delaware Supreme Court en banc is when all five Justices hear and decide a case.
+If a Justice has a conflict of interest, a former Justice or an active State Judge will be assigned to hear the case.